AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

     ?>

-2. The capital of Texas is Austin
+b) The capital of Texas is Austin

     <?php